 Note that your use does not have to meet every one of the factors in order to be fair, and no factor is considered to be necessarily more important than any other.
 It all depends on the circumstances.
 Other factors may also be worth considering based on your situation.

-When combined with a Fair Dealing Analysis, institutional guidelines and policies can also be useful tools.
-The Universities Canada Guidelines for Fair Dealing provides general guidance that is applicable to an academic environment.
+When combined with a Fair Dealing Analysis, institutional guidelines and policies can also be useful tools to help evaluate your use.

 Section 30.04 of the Copyright Act states that it is not an infringement of copyright for an educational institution, or a person acting under the authority of one, to do any of the following acts for educational or training purposes in respect of a work or other subject-matter that is available through the Internet: